heidi-e/RAG-volution/README.md

   - **"Write a MongoDB query to return thriller movies from 2005-2012."**
   - **"What is the difference between a B+ tree and an AVL tree?"**

-## Recommendations
-Based on our results, we recommend an optimized pipeline using:
-- **ChromaDB** for efficient indexing and retrieval.
-- **sentence-transformers/all-mpnet-base-v2** for balanced speed and accuracy.
-- **Mistral LLM** for complex queries requiring deep contextual understanding.

 ## How to Run
 1. Clone the repository:
    ```bash